South Lakes High School: History

 South Lakes High School opened in 1978 with grades 7-10.
 Students in the first 10th-grade class had attended either Herndon or Oakton High Schools for grade 9.
 In the 1979-80 school year, the school had grades 7-11.
 Langston Hughes Intermediate School was supposed to open in the fall of 1980, but there were construction delays.
-As a result, for the first quarter of the 1980-1981 school year, South Lakes had a split shift so intermediate school (grades 7-8) students attended in the morning and high school (grades 9-12) students attended in the afternoon.
+As a result, for the first quarter of the 1980-1981 school year, South Lakes had a split shift so high school (grades 9-12) students attended in the morning and intermediate school (grades 7-8) students attended in the afternoon.
 Langston Hughes opened in time for 2nd quarter.
 South Lakes' first graduating class was the class of 1981 (who attended the school for three years).

 South Lakes underwent a $55 million renovation from winter 2006 through August 2008.
 The renovation was completed in time for the 2008–2009 school year.
 A second renovation, completed in the winter of 2018, gave the school a new wing.

+Athletics

+South Lakes High School, located in Reston, Virginia, boasts a rich tradition of athletic excellence across various sports.
+Competing in the Virginia High School League (VHSL) Class 6 and as a member of the Concorde District, the Seahawks have achieved notable success at the district, regional, and state levels.

+Boys' Basketball

+The South Lakes boys' basketball team has emerged as a powerhouse in recent years.
+In 2024, the Seahawks clinched their first-ever VHSL Class 6 state championship.
+They followed this achievement by securing back-to-back state titles in 2025, defeating C.G.
+Woodson High School 68–60 in the final.
+Senior forward Jordan Scott, a Michigan State University signee, led the team with 32 points, nine rebounds, five blocks, and three assists in the championship game.
+Junior Merrick Rillstone added 21 points, including 19 in the second half.

+In addition to their state success, South Lakes won their fourth consecutive 6D North Region title in 2025, marking the program's 10th regional championship.

+Track and Field

+South Lakes has a storied history in track and field.
+In 2001 future Olympian Alan Webb set the record for the fastest mile ever run by an American high schooler, with a time of 3:53.43, which as of 2025 still stands.
+In 2025, the boys' team captured the 6D North Region championship with a commanding performance, amassing 119 points to outpace the runner-up, Wakefield High School, which scored 59 points.

+At the state level, the boys' team narrowly missed the VHSL Class 6 indoor track and field title in 2025, finishing just half a point behind West Springfield High School.

+Cheerleading

+The South Lakes cheerleading squad has elevated its profile by competing at regional and national levels.
+Known for their dynamic routines and school spirit, the team has become a central fixture at athletic events and competitions.